What is a Contract?

 Acceptance made by letter may be effective when the letter was posted, rather than when it was received by the offeror.
 That's the “postal acceptance rule”.

-For example, I received an email which said:
+For example, the other day I received an email which said:

 If you would like to take the [offer], I simply need you to reply to this email with your confirmation by stating ‘Agreed’ or ‘Confirmed’.